 Welcome to Facebook Fridays!
 Fridays at noon I take 15 minutes to help you navigate the crazy wilderness of Facebook for your nonprofit.

-Today I answered your question: How can my nonprofit use the Facebook Local app for marketing?
+Today I answered your question: How can we use Facebook to promote our nonprofit events?

-Nonprofits should pay attention to the Facebook Local app because of the most recent changes to the News Feed.
+Nonprofits should also pay attention due to the most recent changes to the News Feed.

 Remember Facebook’s new mission statement: “To give people the power to build community and bring the world closer together.”